Cyral/Zarknorth/README.md

 ![Header](https://i.pyratron.com/HUHnQ.png)

 Zarknorth was a 2D adventure game that I worked on from 2012 to 2014 with [@Pugmatt](https://github.com/Pugmatt).
 It is heavily inspired by Terraria and Starbound.
-In its current state, it is incomplete abd there are no plans to continue with the project, but the current version is somewhat playable.
+In its current state, it is incomplete and there are no plans to continue with the project, but the current version is somewhat playable.
 It has a fairly good custom game engine and a ton of features, but it lacks gameplay and progression that would tie it together as a finished game.

 I spent a lot of time making this game to not finish it, but I learned a ton about programming which made it worth the effort.
 I started with very limiting scripting experience (and there is still a ton of bad code in this codebase), but by the end of it I became very confident with object oriented programming and design which has led me to work on other projects.